PuZZleDucK/Incident-Tracker/README.md

 - Deployment: https://puzzleduck.github.io/Incident-Tracker/
 - CI/CD: https://semaphoreci.com/puzzleduck/incident-tracker

-# The Technology
+### The Technology

 Uses the React JS library
 Responsive layout
 GitHub Pages for hosting
+No storage requirements... no back end required
+Tests: Jasmine & Karma
+Maps: open layers and turf

+### Want to find out more

+Link to templated issue
+Link to templated pr
+Contrib: .md link
+Contact: Wiki link

+# Behind the scenes

+Below is information and notes I've used to drive development of the project and would not normally be included with a release.
+However it is included here for your consideration in the application process and to demonstrate how the project was developed.

-# The Plan
+### The Plan

 - [x] Analyse problem description
 - [x] Document approach
-- [ ] Review wave digital source code
+- [x] Review wave digital source code
-- [ ] Add contrib/license/coc/contact-wiki
+- [x] Add contrib/license/coc/contact-wiki/templates
 - [ ] Setup project infrastructure and pipelines
 - [ ] Sketch app design
 - [ ] Prototype layouts
 - [ ] Input/Parse data
 - [ ] Display live data
+- [ ] Blog
 - [ ] Develop additional functionality (optional)
+- [ ] live user location (compass mode)
+- [ ] Cluster map (optional)
 - [ ] Deploy to puzzleduck.org (optional)
 - [ ] Review submission

-# The Specification
+### The Specification

 - [ ] local traffic authority needs a solution to display traffic incidents on a map.
 - [ ] simple browser based interface required to display incident locations and information each about each incident.